-- Hors Class (HC)
+Hors Class (HC)

-- Class 1 (C1)
+Class 1 (C1)

-- Class 2 (C2)
+Class 2 (C2)

-- Class 3 (C3)
+Class 3 (C3)

-- National championships (CN)

-- UCI MTB Marathon Series races

 The events status for stage races and one-day races are allocated to each event annually by the UCI management committee on the basis of the commissaires race report from the preceding year.
 A new event may only be given Class 2 or 3 status in its first year.
-A detailed technical guide for HC events, stage races and new events, as well as UCI MTB Marathon Series races, must be presented to UCI during the calendar registration process.
-A template for such technical guide is provided by UCI upon request.
+A detailed technical guide for HC events, stage races and new events must be presented to UCI during the calendar registration process.